 Stuart Match Suna is co-owner, along with his brother, Alan Suna, of Silvercup Studios.
 Well known for its iconic sign visible from the East River, Silvercup Studios has been home to famed television productions, including Sex and the City and The Sopranos, 30 Rock, Gossip Girl, as well as dozens of major motion pictures including When Harry Met Sally and The Devil Wears Prada, and hundreds of commercials.

 Current productions at Silvercup include Girls, Elementary, Madam Secretary, and Mister Robot.
-Founded in 1983, Silvercup Studios currently operates more than 400,000 square feet of studio space in two facilities in Long Island City, and recently announced a major expansion to the Bronx, to be called Silvercup North, which will open in June 2016.
+Founded in 1983, Silvercup Studios currently operates more than 400,000 square feet of studio space in two facilities in Long Island City and one in the Bronx.

 Stuart is a trained architect and experienced real estate developer of more than 2,000 residential units throughout NYC, as well as 500,000 square feet of commercial space.
 He also is a principal in Metro Management Development, a real estate management firm with more than 25,000 units in its portfolio.